mtilson/user-data/README.md

-## Collection of `user data` scripts to initialize server OS for various roles
+## Collection of *user data* to initialize server OS for various roles

 ### What is it

-User data are used to initialize OS during instance creation and can be used both for Clouds and for on-premis deployments
+*User data* are used to initialize OS during instance creation and can be used both for Clouds and for on-premis deployments

 ### Directory structure

-User data are stored as `user-data` scripts using the `OS/app/component/` directory structure consisted with the following aggregation layers
+*User data* are stored as `user-data` scripts using the `OS/app/component/` directory structure consisted with the following aggregation layers

 * `OS` - operation system layer, e.g.: `ubuntu`
 * `app` - application layer, e.g.: `ciscat`
   * for general (*application-agnostic*) components it is possible to use something like `general` as the names for this layer
 * `component` - particular application component, e.g.: `mysql` or `tomcat` or `docker`

-### How to test `user data` using AWS EC2 instances
+### How to test *user data* using AWS EC2 instances

-There are auxiliary scripts to test provided `user-data` with help of AWS infrastructure.
+There are auxiliary scripts to test provided *user-data* with help of AWS infrastructure.
 To use then follow these steps

 * Clone the repo
   * `git clone https://github.com/mtilson/user-data.git`
 * Change to `testing/aws-ec2` directory
   * `cd user-data/testing/aws-ec2`
-* Create `.env-xxx` file defining the following variables (see the example content of `.env` files below)
+* Create `.env-xxx` file defining the following variables (see the section **Example `.env` files** below)

 ```
 count:          number of EC2 instances to be created